firebase/genkit/docs/cloud-run.md

     npx genkit init -d $HOME/Downloads/genkit-dist/genkit-dist.zip
     ```

-    Select `gcp` as the deployment platform option and Vertex AI as the model.
+    Select `googleCloud` as the deployment platform option and Vertex AI as the model.
 Choose defaults for the rest of the options.

 1. You will need a Google Cloud or Firebase project for persisting traces in
     Firestore.
 After you have created / picked one, run the following to set an